Graduate House COVID-19 Frequently Asked Questions and Updates

 Usually JobFocus sessions are held in a face-to-face group forum.

-With social distancing and self-isolation measures, these meetings are now being held on a one-to-one basis via Zoom for half an hour with the CEO/Head of College.
+With social distancing and self-isolation measures, these meetings are now being held on a one-to-one basis online or face to face at a distance for half an hour with the CEO/Head of College.

-We will contact you regarding the Zoom meeting, determine the best time and date and then send you the link closer to the scheduled date.
+We will contact you regarding the online or face-to-face meeting, determine the best time and date and then send you the link/meeting invitation closer to the scheduled date.

 If you are looking for work in Victoria, you can register your details on the Working for Victoria website to access new work opportunities.
 This initiative is part of the Economic Survival Package designed to connect workers with opportunities that will help our community and contribute to Victoria’s ability to respond to the pandemic.
 International students who are legally allowed to work in Victoria are also eligible to register for this program.